Patisserie Fighting

-Patisserie Fighting (我的甜蜜革命) is a 2017 Singaporean web-drama series by Mediacorp Toggle.
+Patisserie Fighting (我的甜蜜革命) is a 2017 Singaporean web-drama series by Toggle.
 An eight-episode drama about baking, it stars Singaporean singer-actress Kit Chan and Taiwanese actor Chris Lee.

 After more than a decade-long acting hiatus, this drama also marks Chan's first drama after the 2002's Cash Is King.

 Synopsis

 See Yu Tin (Kit Chan), a biomedical researcher, quits her job of 20 years to fulfil her dream of being a pastry chef.
 One day, she chances upon a mystery pastry.
 Determined to discover the recipe, she tracks down the gifted yet reclusive pastry chef from Taiwan, Wu Wen Di or Hsiao D (Chris Lee), and asks to be his apprentice.